Who God Is

 118. Baptism in the Holy Spirit

-In Luke 3:16 John the Baptist said, “I baptize you with water, but a mightier one than I is coming and He shall baptize you with the Holy Spirit and fire.”
+In Luke 3:16 John the Baptist said, “I indeed baptize you with water; but One mightier than I is coming, whose sandal strap I am not worthy to loose.
+He will baptize you with the Holy Spirit and fire.”

 He told His disciples before he ascended that they would be immersed into the Holy Spirit.
-“For John baptised with water, but in a few days you will be baptised with the Holy Spirit” (Acts 1:5).
-“But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
+“For John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now” (Acts 1:5).
+“But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (Acts 1:8).

 Jesus told them that the Holy Spirit would make Him real to them.
-“When the Counsellor comes, whom I will send to you from the Father, the Spirit of truth who goes out from the Father, he will testify about me” (John 15:26).
+“But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me” (John 15:26).

-“But I tell you the truth: It is for your good that I am going away.
-Unless I go away, the Counsellor will not come to you; but if I go, I will send him to you” (John 16:7).
+“Nevertheless I tell you the truth.
+It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you” (John 16:7).

 A. Resurrection Sunday, John 20:22.